shivagss/YourPrice/README.md

 ## Section B.

 **Steps for Login/Register:**
+* User authentication is required to do any operation other than browsing feeds / details.
-* User is presented with a registration/login screen.
-On the first run the registration screen is shown by default.
-On consecutives runs the app will auto login, but if the user logged out then the login screen is presented.
+* User is presented with a registration/login screen. ~~On the first run the registration screen is shown by default.
+On consecutives runs the app will auto login, but if the user logged out then the login screen is presented.~~
 * On registration the user is requested: username, password, profile picture, location.
 The user is also asked to select categories of interest which will be used to populate its main item feed, similarly to Pinterest.
 * Login screen requests: username and password.
 * A forgot my password button is also presented to reset password.